DoeChromium/sit/README.md

 # Student-Integrated-Technologies
-The official repository for the OHR club Student Integrated Technologies
+The official repository for the ORH club Student Integrated Technologies

-Currently located at [SIT.github.io](https://doechromium.github.io/sit/) - Subject to change
+Currently located at https://doechromium.github.io/sit/ - Subject to change